What is Outsider Art?

 Self-taught art is a popular term in the United States which avoids the stigmas that some feel are attached to the Outsider Art definition.
 Many American artists are already pushed to the outer limits of society as a result of prejudice and feel this term offers more dignity. (examples: Mr Imagination, Thornton Dial)

 VISIONARY ART, INTUITIVE ART

-These are fairly general terms, used together they can include much urban folk art of the third world, as well as works based on religious experiences and visions.
+Visionary art and intuitive art are fairly general terms; used together they can include much urban folk art of the third world, as well as works based on religious experiences and visions.
 They are avoid the specifics of Outsider Art or Folk Art and can also be used in conjunction with "Self-Taught". (examples: Norbert Kox, Joe Coleman, Myrtice West, William Thomas Thompson, Donald Pass).